alphajuliet/san-juan/README.md

 # san-juan

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Implementation of a game engine for the card game San Juan.

 ## License

-Copyright © 2019 FIXME
+Copyright © 2019 andrew@alphajuliet.com

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at